DatGreekChick/personal/README.md

 ## Tech Stack

-- ⚛️ React
-  - React Hot Loader/HMR
+- ⚛️ [React]/[React Hot Loader] (HMR) for speed, scalability, and simplicity
-- 🔥 Firebase
+- 🔥 [Firebase] for painless deployment and real-time data storage/display
-  - Real-time database
-  - Hosting
-- 📧 EmailJS
+- 💅🏾 [`styled-components`] for easy CSS stylin'
+- 📧 [EmailJS] for server-less contact form submissions direct to my inbox
-- 🕸 Webpack v5
+- 🕸 [Webpack] v5 for bundling all assets
-- 🤖 Babel
+- 🤖 [Babel] for backwards compatible compilation

 ### Frontend